Swayamsidh/Network-File-Sharing-Server-and-Client/README.md

 Connected to server!
 Enter message to send to server (or 'EXIT' to quit):

- Chat Interaction
+ Chat Interaction:
 Type messages in the client terminal → seen in server.
 Type messages in the server terminal → seen in client.
 Type EXIT to close the chat gracefully.

-Stop and clean up
+Stop and clean up:
 docker-compose down

-This releases all containers and ports.
+(This releases all containers and ports.)